 At postgraduate level, we offer both taught and research programmes in a large range of subject areas.
 Most of our taught programmes lead to a master’s qualification (eg MA, MSc, MRes, LLM) and typically last one year full-time or two years part-time.
-A taught postgraduate degree can help you specialise in a certain area or expand on your undergraduate interests.
-For some, a taught postgraduate qualification could offer a new start in a completely different field.
+The Doctor of Philosophy (PhD) is the most common type of research degree, studied over three to four years.
+Find out more details about our taught and research programmes on our website.

 Living in Bristol